 In antiquity and the Middle Ages, there was no formal "danger to self or others" doctrine.
 Mental distress was often seen through a religious lens (demonic possession or divine punishment) or a biological one (the Four Humors).

-• Social Control: Because there were no state-run asylums, the "danger" was managed privately.
+Social Control: Because there were no state-run asylums, what is now called "danger" was managed privately.
 Families were legally responsible for their relatives.

 2. The 17th & 18th Centuries: The "Great Confinement"